Shocker Toys: Card games

 Shocker Toys first planned products were card games featuring characters developed by Beckett.
 Despite promoting them online, none of the card games were brought to market.
 Beckett cited cost fixing by competitors as the cause.

 Manga

 Using characters from the unreleased card games, the company turned its attention to developing an "American Manga magazine".
-The magazine was never published, but the characters developed for the stories lead to the company's next effort.
+The magazine was never published, but the characters developed for the stories led to the company's next effort.

 Shoulder Action Figures

 After its attempts at manga creation and publication, the company changed direction to focus on the production of action figures.
 In 2002 Shocker Toys displayed prototypes of their Shoulder Action Figures, or SAFs, at the "Christmas in July" event in New York run by public relations firm Steven Style Group.
 In spite of early publicity for the concept, the product was never released, with Beckett citing problems arising from outsourcing as the cause.
 The company's attention then shifted to developing the Shockini line of action figures.